Louise Yazbeck

 Louise Margaret Yazbeck (August 13, 1910 – July 10, 1995) was an American composer and teacher.

 She was born in Shreveport, Louisiana to a family of Syrian descent.
-After attending Centenary College and Washington University, she returned to Shreveport where she composed, taught piano, sponsored the B Natural Music Club, and belonged to several professional arts organizations.
+After attending Centenary College and Washington University in St. Louis, she returned to Shreveport where she composed, taught piano, sponsored the B Natural Music Club, and belonged to several professional arts organizations.
 She was active in the United States Service Organizations during World War II.